andrioni/flint-code-sample/README.md

 Possible future additions
 -------------------------

-- A `struct` to represent the matrices and their bounds;
+- [x] A `struct` to represent the matrices and their bounds;
+- [ ] Manage the memory as a large array, and not as an array of arrays;
-- MPFR-backed batrices for operations with multiple precision floating point numbers.
+- [ ] MPFR-backed batrices for operations with multiple precision floating point numbers.